BlickLabs/DevOps/grails/README.md

 sudo apt-get update
 sudo apt-get install mysql-server-5.7 -y
 ```
 After configuring and setting the passwords, the install will finish.
-Now you need to create a user and cierralo database, access to the mysql server using the next bash clause.
+Now you need to create a user and database, access to the mysql server using the next bash clause.

 ```bash
 sudo mysql -u root -p